 Below is a chart that reports the history of forfeiture with number of real property parcels.
-As you can see from the data, there was decrease in the number of parcels in forfeiture from 2014.
+As you can see from the data, there was a slight increase in the number of parcels in forfeiture from 2016.

 The Office of the County Treasurer continues collection efforts on the delinquent real property taxes through the forfeiture cycle and if still unpaid, the taxes can and will be foreclosed for nonpayment on March 31st of the second year of collection (25 months).